Strawberry Pineapple Smoothie

 - 1/2 cup milk - or almond milk.
 Can also use pineapple juice for more pronounced pineapple flavor

 - 1 banana - frozen, if using chopped bananas I use about 3/4 cup

 - 1/2 cup low-fat vanilla yogurt - or plain yogurt

-- Place all ingredients in a high powdered blender and blend until smooth.
+- Blend until smooth.
 Add more pineapple juice or yogurt as needed.